Dudu Myeni a no show at court

-The application to declare Myeni a delinquent director was launched on 7 March 2017 by OUTA and the SAA Pilots’ Association (SAAPA).
+The application to declare Myeni a delinquent director was launched on 7 March 2017 by the Organisation Undoing Tax Abuse (OUTA) and the SAA Pilots’ Association (SAAPA).
 Today’s trial date was set in February 2018.

 Myeni’s excuse had to be passed on to the court by the OUTA and SAAPA lawyers as she didn’t have her own lawyer in court.

 Judge Ronel Tolmay rolled the case over until tomorrow, to give Myeni a last chance to appear.

 If she fails to appear tomorrow, the case is expected to continue without her.

 “OUTA was here in full force to listen to the matter,” said Advocate Stefanie Fick, OUTA’s Chief Legal Officer, after the hearing was rolled over.

 “Tomorrow watch this space, we will again all be here in full force to see what happens.
 Dudu Myeni, a delinquent director?
 Yes, we believe she is.”

 More information about the application can be found here.